Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Interruptible cleanup actions - the interaction of async exceptions and cleanups.
 A cleanup function which may block and should be interruptible to avoid a long delay in execution.

 When closing a file one often wants to flush buffers (fsync).
-So there are 3 variants of hClose:
+There are at least 3 variants of hClose w.r.t. fsync:

-* The flush marks a checkpoint, and should retry until complete regardless of interruptions
+* The flush marks a checkpoint, and should retry fsync until success regardless of interruptions
 * The flush is unnecessary, just close the file
 * The flush is productive but interruptible (EINTR), and should not be retried on interrupt.
 This avoids the situation where the flush takes a long time and the thread is unkillable.
 Note that it requires two async exceptions to kill the thread, one to enter the cleanup handler and another to interrupt the flush.